Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: PAPR: Definition and Relevance

 \section{PAPR: Definition and Relevance}

 Given an OFDM symbol, we define its PAPR as

 where $\expect{\cdot}$ is the statistical expectation.
-In numerical evaluations, we will use $\Nfft= 2048$.
+Otherwise stated, $\Nfft= 2048$ in numerical evalutations.
 PAPR of the digital OFDM signal provides an accurate PAPR estimation of the corresponding transmitted analog OFDM signal when oversampling is at least $\Nfft/\Ndata = 4$~\cite{PAPROverview}.

 Before analyzing the PAPR of FDSS-SE, we first point out some considerations on the definition and relevance of the PAPR metric, which appear to be insufficiently examined in the literature.